 3. Almost all of the people I know work overtime these days.

-4. Most new cars are very fuel efficient
+4. Most new cars these days are very fuel-efficient.

-5. Almost all of the economic issues today can be solved by tough governmnet policies
+5. Almost all of the economic issues today can be solved by tough government policies

 1. Almost I forgot to lock the door.